Depending where you live, you may owe property taxes to your state, city, county, school district, or other entities.

-Some tax authorities offer "early payment discounts."
-If you're eligible for these, we'll always make your payments in time to snag them.
-If, on the offchance, we miss the discount deadline, we'll cover the difference and reimburse the missed discount amount into your escrow account.
+Some tax authorities even offer “early payment discounts.”
+If you’re eligible for these, we’ll always try make your payments in time to snag them.
+If, on the off chance, we miss the discount deadline, we’ll cover the difference and reimburse the missed discount amount into your escrow account.

 ISSUES WITH TAXES

-If you have a Mr. Cooper escrow account and you receive a tax bill stating your payment is delinquent, let us know right away so we can sort out what happened.
+If you have an escrow account and you receive a delinquent tax bill, let us know right away so we can sort out what happened.

 Attn: Tax Department

-If you get a notice that your property is eligible for a "tax sale" or a "tax foreclosure," you definitely want to call us right away.
-Same number: 888-480-2432.
+If you get a notice that your property is eligible for a “tax sale” or a “tax foreclosure,” you should definitely call us right away at the same number: 888-480-2432.